-- Core Communication (Principle of Undergraduate Learning 1): 6 credits - Analytical Reasoning (Principles of Undergraduate Learning 1 and 2): 6 credits - Cultural Understanding (Principle of Undergraduate Learning 6): 3 credits
+Core Communication: 6 credits

+Analytical Reasoning: 6 credits

+Cultural Understanding: 3 credits

 Intellectual Breadth and Adaptiveness

 Courses pertaining to Intellectual Breadth and Adaptiveness help to foster the "ways of knowing" that are characteristic of particular fields ranging from science and the social sciences through humanities and arts.
 This includes 6 credits in the Life and Physical Sciences, and 9 credits distributed across the Arts/Humanities and the Social Sciences.